-In addition, the Group ALM Policy is established to provide the governance of interest rate risk in the banking book.
+In addition, the Group Interest Rate Risk/Rate of Return Risk in the Banking Book Policy is established to provide the governance of interest rate risk in the banking book.
 Interest rate sensitivity triggers are applied on earnings for the respective profit centres within RHB Investment Bank Group.
 RHB Investment Bank Group regularly considers the economics and necessity of increasing or reducing its interest rate risk hedges.

-In line with the Group ALM Policy to achieve a balance between profitability from banking activities and minimising risk to earnings and capital from changes in interest rates, interest rate risk to earnings is controlled using Risk Appetite, MATs and identified escalation procedures.
+In line with the Group Interest Rate Risk/Rate of Return Risk in the Banking Book Policy to achieve a balance between profitability from banking activities and minimising risk to earnings and capital from changes in interest rates, interest rate risk to earnings is controlled using Risk Appetite, MATs and identified escalation procedures.